 Complete the loan process with your lender.

 All lenders will require a self-certification form, which they provide.
 Some will require proof of identity or income.
 All requested information must be given to your lender before your loan can be processed.
+After you have completed the application process with the lender, they will contact Bethel to request the school certification for your loan.
+After Bethel transmits this information back to the lender they will contact you once more to confirm your acceptance of the loan and/or sign any remaining forms.

 It’s important that you’re actively involved in the loan process so your loan funds can be disbursed in a timely manner.
 Check your junk email to be sure you haven't missed any communication from your lender.